puzpuzpuz/questdb.io/docs/deployment/capacity-planning.md

 #### 8 CPU cores or less

-QuestDB will configure a shared worker pool to handle everything except the InfluxDB line protocol (ILP) writer which gets a dedicated CPU core.
+QuestDB will configure a shared worker pool to handle everything except the InfluxDB line protocol writer which gets a dedicated CPU core.
 The worker count is calculated as follows:

 $(cpuAvailable) - (line.tcp.writer.worker.count)$ The minimal size of the shared worker pool is 2, even on a single-core machine.

 #### 16 CPU cores or less

-ILP I/O Worker pool is configured to use 2 CPU cores to speed up ingestion and the ILP Writer is using 1 core.
+InfluxDB Line Protocol I/O Worker pool is configured to use 2 CPU cores to speed up ingestion and the InfluxDB Line Protocol Writer is using 1 core.
 The shared worker pool is handling everything else and is configured using this formula:

 $(cpuAvailable) - 1 - (line.tcp.writer.worker.count) - (line.tcp.io.worker.count)$